 Develop new ideas for blog posts by re-mixing old content with fresh ideas and new media

 If you find the concept of posting portal content several times a day—or even just a few times per week—exhausting, join the club.
 However the one thing publishers have over any other type of content-creators is an endless supply of content that can be re-mixed and re-purposed into new, evergreen blog posts.

-When we racked our brains to come up with a solid list of ideas for blog posts any editor would be able to work with, we came up with 28 different ways to deliver new content without burning out.
+When we racked our brains to come up with a solid list of ideas for portal posts any editor would be able to work with, we came up with 28 different ways to deliver new content without burning out.
 The best part is most of it involves content you already own!

 - Magazines: Article Post, Article Review, Issue Review, Issue Excerpt and Interview Outtakes